The must-see places to visit in the U.S. during your lifetime.

 WHERE: New York, New York

-Enter Grand Central Terminal from its ornate, East 42nd Street, Roman-triumphal-arch-inspired façade, and you’ll pass under its Corinthian columns and soaring arched windows to find an elegant clock for rushed commuters that pass in currents all around.
-Grand Central is one of the world’s largest, busiest, and most beautiful stations: Chandeliers glimmer in the waiting room, while in the cavernous main concourse, sleek marble walls support an arched, robin’s-egg-blue ceiling that twinkles with a fiber-optic map of the constellations.
+Enter Grand Central Terminal from its ornate, East 42nd Street, Roman-triumphal-arch-inspired façade, and you’ll pass under Corinthian columns and soaring arched windows to find an elegant clock for rushed commuters.
+Grand Central is one of the world’s largest, busiest, and most beautiful stations.
+Chandeliers glimmer in the waiting room, while in the cavernous main concourse, sleek marble walls support an arched, robin’s-egg-blue ceiling that twinkles with a fiber-optic map of the constellations.

 Related: Fodor’s New York City Guide